 - hot take thread

-Add a weekday schedule (for example 9:00 AM to 6:00 PM), and your feeds become dramatically cleaner during work hours.
+Add a weekday schedule such as 9:00 AM to 6:00 PM, and your feeds become dramatically cleaner during work hours.

 Real Use Case 2: Family-Safe Browsing With Flexibility